AliNadeemwork/CraftCV/README.md

 ### _One CV Away from Your Dream Job_

-**A free, open-source, privacy-first résumé builder that runs entirely in your browser.**
+**A free, open-source, privacy-first resume builder that runs entirely in your browser.**

 No account.
 No backend.
 No tracking.
 Your data never leaves your device.